 We’d planned a whole thirty days traveling together – me and my newfound love.
 He wasn’t new.
 Just our love was new - we’d been friends for years.
 I was uncertain how this trip to Cabo, Mexico would go.
 Signing up to travel for a month with anyone is a huge commitment.
 Let alone someone you just started dating!
 But I pushed my doubts and fears aside and went for it, not letting what others and society say stop me taking an adventure.

 We snorkeled all the way to a private beach that we had eyed from the Catamaran we’d been sailing.
 As we came up out of the water, we flopped down to rest on the sandy shore.

 I was enjoying the scene; the ocean blue, the sound of the water lapping at the shore, when a lady walked into my line of vision.
 She would have been somewhere in her fifties and she smiled at me warmly.
 Maybe it was her bright eyes and smiles that drew me to her.

 “Hi”, I said.
 “Beautiful beach.
 Isn’t it?”

 We started chatting and got into a conversation about our trip to Cabo.
 She had such poise, such confidence, and yet as she spoke, she seemed so kind and humble.
-This lady looked at me, she looked me deep in the eyes and with a voice of wisdom; someone who has raised kids into adulthood said to me …
+This lady looked at me, she looked me deep in the eyes and with a voice of wisdom, someone who had raised kids into adulthood.
+And she said …

 “Don’t ever wait too long to do things.
 My husband and I planned to do so many things once we retired.
 But he passed away suddenly at the age of 53.
 We never got to do anything we planned and saved for.
 Live now and make memories now.”